 All of our programs address housing instability, life skills, mental health and social / community connections.
-Individually, Supportive recovery addresses specific needs with regard to youth using substances.
+Individually, supportive recovery addresses specific needs with regard to youth using substances.
 Turning Point addresses specific needs with regard to safety (youth at risk of sexual exploitation, trans, homelessness).
-YP3 addresses specific needs to prenatal care, young parenting, and often MCFD involvement & advocacy.
+Youth Prenatal Parenting Program (YP3) addresses specific needs to prenatal care, young parenting, and often MCFD involvement & advocacy.

-All of our programs are voluntary, open to all genders and reside in a care home situated in Greater Victoria.
+All of our programs are voluntary, open to young people of all genders and will reside in a care home situated in South Vancouver Island.

 Turning Point is a short-term residential program for youth experiencing personal safety issues.
 The duration of the program is typically 4-6 months.
-Youth work on-one-one with a YFC to set goals, connect them to resources, and develop a transition plan, of returning to the family home or accessing a Youth Agreement.
+Youth work one-on-one with a Youth & Family Counsellor to set goals, connect them to resources, and develop a transition plan, of returning to the family home or accessing a Youth Agreement.
 Youth are required to have a day plan for Turning Point, such as going to school and/or working.

 The Youth Prenatal & Parenting Program (YP3)

-Best Babies is funded through the Island Health Authority (IHA) and offers support to pregnant women and their newborns up to 6-8 weeks of age.
-Women attend weekly group sessions that cover topics including prenatal education, health, nutrition and infant care.
-Women have an opportunity to socialize over a nutritious lunch.
-Childminding is offered during the educational session for families who have older children over 6 months.
-Parents also receive food vouchers, bus tickets, vitamins, information and other support when needed.
-Weekly discussions led by Public Health Nurse, Dietician, Dental Hygienist or Boys & Girls Club Youth & Family Counsellor.
+Best Babies is funded through the Island Health Authority (IHA) and offers support to pregnant families and their newborns up to 6-8 weeks of age.
+Participants attend weekly group sessions that cover topics including prenatal education, health, nutrition and infant care.
+Participants are provided with a nutritious frozen meal to take home.
+Parents also receive snacks, food vouchers, bus tickets, vitamins, information and other support when needed.
+Weekly discussions are led by a Public Health Nurse, Dietician, Dental Hygienist or BGC Youth & Family Counsellor.

 Groups run on Wednesdays from 12:00 – 2:00 pm at 345 Wale Road on a drop-in basis.